alagyn/py-imgui-redux/README.md

 # PyImGui-Redux
 DearImGui wrapper for python made with PyBind11

+## Hardhats needed ahead, this is an active construction zone.
+Come back later if you really want to use this.

 Read below for adjustments made to the standard APIs.
 Otherwise, all documentation from the original libraries remains 100% valid.
 Check out the examples folder for some concrete code.